-Intro Collins and Tedford proposed a multi-faceted, interdisciplinary collaborative project that offers students, faculty, alumni, and others the opportunity to be part of a dynamic, global, investigative blog, the Weave; and a digital archive, Street Art Graphics, to document the creative ways in which ordinary people make use of public space to express themselves.
+John Collins, professor of Global Studies, and Cathy Tedford, Director of the Richard F. Brush Art Gallery, proposed a multi-faceted, interdisciplinary collaborative project that offers students, faculty, alumni, and others the opportunity to be part of a dynamic, global, investigative blog, Weave, and a digital archive, Street Art Graphics, to document the creative ways in which ordinary people make use of public space to express themselves.

 Weaving the Streets Weavers are everywhere, and we are always looking for examples of how ordinary people are using public space to express themselves.
 In this blog, part of the larger "Weaving the Streets & People's Archive" project based at St. Lawrence University, we are documenting and reflecting on examples of street art and other traces of street-based actions, movements, and forms of expression that are often ignored by mainstream media.